eyejayvee/Python-Learning-Content/README.md

-# Welcome to Python for Data Engineering & Analytics
+# Welcome to Python for Data Analytics

 The material covered in this course is not intended to teach you Python.
 For this we recommend that you consider the following resources: